edwintye/k8s-local-env/README.md

 # k8s-local-env
 The purpose of this repo is to provide scripts and values (for helm charts) which allows a rapid setup of a local k8s development environment.
-A local environment aims to eliminate the reliant of the internet, and quite often VPN, because a k8s cluster is hosted on a cloud provider.
+A local environment aims to eliminate reliant of the internet, and quite often VPN, because a k8s cluster is hosted on a cloud provider.
 One of the biggest issue when trying to use online examples is the assumption that your k8s already has certain components; `nginx` for example is mentioned in the [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)  official k8s documentation but trying the example requires an `nginx` pre-installed.
 The baseline provided here aims to streamline the process such that developers have access to a work-able environment easily.

-Running [`./setup`](https://github.com/edwintye/k8s-local-env/blob/master/setup.sh) will create 3 namespaces
-with the following basic components:
+Running `terraform apply` will create multiple namespaces with the following basic components:

 ###### ingress
   - nginx